Update July 2018

 Update April 2017

-We have put up our second defibrillator at Mole Valley on Cathebedron Road in Carnhell Green, it looks slightly different from Reawla:-
+We have put up our second defibrillator at Mole Valley on Cathebedron Road in Carnhell Green, many thanks to the owners for allowing us to house our community defib there.
+It looks slightly different from Reawla:-

 Update April 2016

-The first Parish Council defibrillator has been installed outside Reawla Stores, a big thank you to all those who helped us get our first defib up!
+The first Parish Council defibrillator has been installed outside Reawla Stores, a big thank you to all those who helped us get our first defib up including the owner:-

 If you have an emergency you should call 999 and the operator will assess whether a defibrillator is required and will direct you to your nearest one or ensure it is brought to you.